KTC96/project-one/README.md

 * Balsamiq: Balsamiq was used to create the wireframes for the website.
 * Pexels: Pexels was used for copyright free images.
 * Upsplash: Upsplash was used for copyright free images.
+* Fontjoy: Fontjoy was used to provide font paring ideas.